wborgwedel/baby-tools-shop/README.md

 2. **Build the Docker image**

-    In the root of the project (@ the location of manage.py), build the Docker image:
+    In the root of the project (@ the location of `Dockerfile`), build the Docker image:

     ```sh
     docker build -t <your_image_name_here> .